 Phil Hardberger Park East: Two miles of trails cover flat surfaces for easy walking and biking.
 Intersects Salado Creek Greenway, a paved path.
 Dog park.
 Bird blind and water feature.
 View bird checklist.

 Phil Hardberger Park West: Close to three miles of flat trails through savanna and woodland.
 Dog park.
-Planned land bridge across Wurzbach Parkway will connect the two sides of the park.
+The newly opened Robert L. B. Tobin Land Bridge across Wurzbach Parkway connects the two sides of the park and features two wildlife viewing blinds and two water features.
+The bridge provides a way for both humans and wildlife to cross over Wurzbach Parkway.
 View bird checklist.

 Medina River Natural Area: On the city's southside, the park's 500 acres feature pecan and bald cypress trees near the river, with cactus and honey mesquite dotting the upland trails.
 View bird checklist.